git-pull/tao-of-tmux/manuscript/11-tips-and-tricks.md

 ## More code and examples

-I've decided to dust off a C++ space shooter and an example go website I was playing with.
+I've decided to dust off a C++ space shooter and a new go webapp I've been playing with.
 They're licensed under MIT so you can use them, copy and paste from them, etc: